iedlaV2/RoSniffer/README.md

 > You can use any accounts roblox cookie for this.
 So if you dont trust this program you can use an alts cookie
 > [**How to extract your cookie**](#how-to-get-roblox-cookie)

+## Features
+Roblox server finding tool.
+Server sorting for HK,SG,GB,FR,DE,JP,IN,AU,KR,NL
+Saves cookie between uses.

 ## GUI

-### Features

 <img width="798" height="576" alt="image" src="https://github.com/user-attachments/assets/667831e9-14ca-4063-85aa-0d2cebc2b7ed" />

 ## How to get roblox cookie

-Get a cookie editor or viewer I use (cookie-editor)[https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm]
+Get a cookie editor or viewer I use [cookie-editor](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm)

 Then go to roblox.com